Getting Started with Vue 3 Diagram

 If you prefer TypeScript instead of JavaScript, create the application using

 npm create vite@latest my-diagram-app -- --template vue-ts.
+For TypeScript-specific guidance, refer to the Vite Vue-TS template documentation.

-Step 3: Install the Syncfusion® Vue Diagram package
+Step 2: Install the Vue Diagram package

 All Syncfusion Essential® JS 2 packages are available in the npmjs.com registry.